Table of contents

 - Help your friends and contacts find you on Pinterest, if you agree to this in your settings.
 For example, if you sign up using a Facebook account, we can help your Facebook friends find you on Pinterest when they first sign up for Pinterest.
 Or people can search for your account on Pinterest using your email address.

-- Work with law enforcement and keep Pinterest safe.
-We may get requests for account information from law enforcement authorities such as the police or courts.
+- work with law enforcement and keep Pinterest safe.
+We may get requests for account information from law enforcement, for example, the police or courts.
 To find out more about how we respond to law enforcement requests, please see our Law Enforcement Guidelines.